 In the lower Engadin valley, not far from the Austrian and Italian borders, sits the ancient Swiss village of Ardez.
-Around the edges of the village, you’ll find fertile ground for growing Mirabelle plums and artichokes.
-At its centre, you’ll find a fine example of a Reduit (a kind of fortified keep that abounded in early modern European history), the von Planta estate.
-Built in 1642, the building withstood centuries of changes before being left empty for 60 years - until it fell into the hands of Not Vital.
+Around the edges of the village you’ll find fertile ground for growing Mirabelle plums and artichokes.
+At its center you’ll find a fine example of a reduit (a kind of fortified keep that abounded in early modern European history), the von Planta estate.
+Built in 1642, the building withstood centuries of changes before being left empty for 60 years – until it fell into the hands of Not Vital.

 Vital handed the estate to his brother Duri, a specialist in the region’s specific style of houses, for a “gentle” renovation in 2005.
 The brothers were serious about maintaining the historic heart of the building while also bringing it into the twenty-first century – they engaged the services of the local historic preservation office while also introducing geothermal heating, a high-tech kitchen and a series of stunning modern bathrooms.